-In April 2021, we announced that John Thero, President and Chief Executive Officer, will retire from his positions as President and Chief Executive Officer and member of the Board of Directors effective August 1, 2021 and will provide phased transitional and consulting services to us thereafter.
-The Board of Directors has appointed Karim Mikhail, currently our Senior Vice President, Commercial Head Europe, to succeed Mr. Thero as our next President and Chief Executive Officer, as well as, a member of the Board of Directors, effective August 1, 2021.
-In April 2021, we also announced that Joseph Kennedy will retire from his position as Executive Vice President, General Counsel.
-A search has commenced to hire a new General Counsel with Mr. Kennedy also intending to support this transition and to provide consulting support on certain legal matters.
+As announced in April 2021, effective August 1, 2021, John Thero retired from his positions as President and Chief Executive Officer and member of the Board of Directors and is now providing phased transitional and consulting services to us.
+Effective August 1, 2021, the Board of Directors appointed Karim Mikhail, previously our Senior Vice President, Commercial Head Europe, to succeed Mr. Thero as our President and Chief Executive Officer, as well as, a member of the Board of Directors.
+In addition, we have announced the appointment of Laurent Abuaf as our new Senior Vice President, and President of Europe to fill the opening left by Mr. Mikhail's promotion.
+Effective August 1, 2021, Joseph Kennedy has retired from his position of Executive Vice President and General Counsel.
+Our search to hire a new General Counsel has been completed with Jason Marks joining the Company in August 2021, in the role of Senior Vice President and Chief Legal Officer with Mr. Kennedy supporting this transition and providing consulting support on certain legal matters.